DiegoWaz/Influence4You/README.md

 # docker-compose-laravel
 A pretty simplified docker-compose workflow that sets up a LEMP network of containers for local Laravel development.
-You can view the full article that inspired this repo [here](https://medium.com/@aschmelyun).

 ## Usage